 Quality Circle Time

 Quality Circle Time (QCT) is a democratic and creative approach used to support teachers and other professionals in managing a range of issues that affect the whole learning community.
 Teaching staff, children, support staff, parents and governors can all be actively involved.
-QCT has proved successful in promoting better relationships and positive behaviour, two of the most effective improvements to both learning and the smooth and harmonious running of a school.
+QCT has proved successful in promoting better relationships and helps with positive behaviour management, two of the most effective improvements to both learning and the smooth and harmonious running of a school.

-The QCT model involves a commitment from schools to set up an ongoing process of circle meetings for adults and children, at which the key interpersonal and organisational issues that affect school development can be addressed.
+The QCT model involves a commitment from schools to set up an ongoing process of circle time meetings for adults and children, at which the key interpersonal and organisational issues that affect school development can be addressed.
 The sessions for children may be linked to the PSHE curriculum, and often consist of weekly meetings lasting half an hour where children sit in a facilitated circle and engage in circle time games and other circle time activities.

-QCT meetings for children involve creative activities, games and the practice of speaking and listening skills, rounds and structured debates. .
+QCT meetings for children involve creative circle time activities, circle games and the practice of speaking and listening skills, rounds and structured debates. .

 There are several key elements in the Whole School QCT Model, namely:

 - Improving the morale and self-esteem of staff

 - Listening systems for children and adults

 - The Golden Rules: a system of behavioural rules for children

 - Incentives: a weekly celebration to congratulate the children for keeping the Golden Rules